cse110-sp25-group27/cse110-sp25-group27/docs/frontend.md

 ### Questions from Frontend to Backend

 - To implement the styling for the stacked ticket stubs, should frontend hard code the "stacked look" in CSS, or will backend be able to help out with the implementation in JS?

+## May 28 Meeting

+### Notes
+- When you click on dialogue, open up the form
+  - Form will allow the user to fill out the form
+  - Scrolling within the container
+  - Once you fill out the form, it will update with the card
+    - Cards will continue to appear when updated, allowing you to scroll
+    - If there are less than a certain amount of cards, no scroll
+    - Otherwise, scrolling enabled
+  - By default there is padding between the banner and office box
+    - Once populated with posters, replace padding with cards